artorias961/robotics-dog/README.md

 ### Electrical Point of View

-One of the main issues will be the batteries due to how much power is needed and the amount of batteries to make a dog function for a while.
+One of the main issues will be the servo motors due to how much power to drive, weight, and the load it can load.
+If each leg has 2 servo motors then powering the servos will be a problematic.
+Not only that, the weight of the servos and the battery will be greatly impact the weight and depending on the size of the dog will limit what type of servo's can be used.